Lethrinus lentjan: Habitat

-This species lives mainly in coastal areas.
+Lethrinus lentjan lives mainly in coastal areas.
 It occurs in coral reefs and also inhabits areas with sandy bottoms and grassy seabeds, in mangrove swamps, and deep lagoons.
 Juveniles are more commonly associated with shallow areas, often in loose aggregations with adult specimens.
 Adults are usually solitary and may be found in waters up to 84 metres in depth.

 Diet

 Lethrinus lentjan is a carnivore and eats mostly crustaceans and mollusks such as snails.
 It also feeds on echinoderms, polychaetes, bivalves, worms, and various fishes.

 Human uses

-This species is commercially and recreationally fished for human consumption.
+Lethrinus lentjan is commercially and recreationally fished for human consumption.

 Parasites

-As with most fish, Lethrinus lentjan is the host of several species of parasites.
+Lethrinus lentjan, like most fish, is the host of several species of parasites.

 Monogeneans parasitic on the gills include the diplectanid Calydiscoides difficilis and Calydiscoides duplicostatus, and an ancyrocephalid.

 The gills also harbour unidentified gnathiid isopod larvae.

 The digestive tract harbours several species of digeneans, including the opecoelid Orthodena tropica and unidentified anisakid nematode larvae.

 In New Caledonia, where its parasites were studied, Lethrinus lentjan has a total of seven species of parasites.